tkishel/pe_tune/README.md

 This eliminates a dependency upon PuppetDB to query node facts and classes.

-Refer to the examples directory for details.
+Refer to the examples directory of this module for details.

 ##### `--local`